-- ➤ The camera will be ready to start shooting a time-lapse movie. - To return to step 13, press the movie shooting button again.
+- The camera will be ready to start shooting a time-lapse movie. - To return to step 13, press the movie shooting button again.

-Shoot the time-lapse movie.
+15 Shoot the time-lapse movie.

-- Press the <INFO> button and check again the "Time required (1)" and "Interval (2)" displayed on the screen. - Press the shutter button completely to start shooting the time-lapse movie - AF will not work during time-lapse movie shooting. - While the time-lapse movie is recorded, " REC" is displayed in the upper right of the screen. - Since the electronic shutter is used for shooting, the shutter make no mechanical sound during time-lapse movie shooting. - When the set number of shots are taken, the time-lapse movie shooting ends - To cancel shooting time-lapse movies, set [Time-lapse] to [Disable].
+- Press the <INFO> button and check again the "Time required (1)" and "Interval (2)" displayed on the screen. - Press the shutter button completely to start shooting the time-lapse movie. - AF will not work during time-lapse movie shooting. - Since the electronic shutter is used for shooting, the shutter make no mechanical sound during time-lapse movie shooting. - When the set number of shots are taken, the time-lapse movie shooting ends. - To cancel shooting time-lapse movies, set [Time-lapse] to [Disable].

-- Using a tripod is recommended. - Taking test shots as in step 13 and shooting test movies for time-lapse movies beforehand is recommended - Regardless of the [Movie rec. size] setting under [ 1 1: Movie rec. quality].
-4K time-lapse movies are recorded in [AK [099]] [ALL-] (NTSC)/ ■ ALL-II (PAL), and Full HD time-lapse movies are recorded in Fun 29.97P ALL-1 (NTSC)/1FHD 25.00P ALL-1 (PAL). - The movie's field of view coverage for both the 4K and Full HD timelapse movie shooting is approx. 100%. - To cancel the time-lapse movie shooting in progress, either press the shutter button completely or press the movie shooting button.
+- Using a tripod is recommended. - Taking test shots as in step 13 and shooting test movies for time-lapse movies beforehand is recommended. - Regardless of the [Movie rec. size] setting under [1 1: Movie rec quality], 4K time-lapse movies are recorded in [TM]4K 10000 ALL.
+(NTSC)/ [TM]4K 10000 ALL.
+(NTSC), and Full HD time-lapse movies are recorded in [TM]FHD 10000 ALL.
+(NTSC)/[TM]FHD 10000 ALL.
+(PAL). - The movie's field of view coverage for both the 4K and Full HD timelapse movie shooting is approx. 100%. - To cancel the time-lapse movie shooting in progress, either press the shutter button completely or press the movie shooting button.
 The timelapse movie shot so far will be recorded on the card. - If the time required for shooting is more than 24 hours but not more than 48 hours, "2 days" will be indicated.
-If three or more days are required. the number of days will be indicated in 24-hour increments. - Even if the time-lapse movie's playback time is less than 1 sec., a movie file will still be created.
+If three or more days are required, the number of days will be indicated in 24-hour increments. - Even if the time-lapse movie's playback time is less than 1 sec., a movie file will still be created.
 For [Playback time], "00:00:00" will be displayed. - If the shooting time is long, using the household power outlet accessories (sold separately) is recommended. - YCbCr 4:2:0 (8-bit) color sampling and the Rec.
-ITU-R BT.709 color space are used for 4K/Full HD time-lapse movies.

-- If the card does not have enough free space to record the set number of shots, [Playback time] will be displayed in red.
+ITU-R BT.709 color space are used for 4K/Full HD time-lapse movies. - If the card does not have enough free space to record the set number of shots, [Playback time] will be displayed in red.
 Although the camera can continue shooting, the shooting will stop when the card becomes full. - If the movie file size exceeds 4 GB with the [No. of shots] settings and the card is not formatted in exFAT (p.374), [Playback time] will be displayed in red.
 If you keep shooting in this condition and the movie file size reaches 4 GB, the time-lapse movie shooting will stop.